Attentive multilayer fusion for vision transformers: Discussion

-While standard linear probing becomes unstable when naively extended to multiple layers, our attentive probing mechanism consistently provides improvements across \rebuttal{20} datasets.
-Although attention over all tokens from the last layer can be highly performative on tasks where precise spatial information is required, it proves brittle with high variance across datasets, making intermediate layers with compact summary tokens a more robust choice for reliable improvements\rebuttal{, especially if knowledge about the downstream task is limited.
-This distinction reflects orthogonal design choices: hierarchical aggregation across layers versus spatial aggregation across patches.
-For models with \CLS-focused pretraining (CLIP, DINOv2, supervised ViTs), our hierarchical fusion using summary tokens (\CLS+\AP) is sufficient: average pooling provides spatial statistics to complement \CLS semantics (Fig.~\ref{fig:ap-token-inclusion}), while maintaining stability across tasks.
+While standard linear probing becomes unstable when naively extended to multiple layers, our attentive probing mechanism consistently provides improvements across 20 datasets.
+Although attention over all tokens from the last layer can be highly performative for tasks requiring precise spatial reasoning, this reflects a different aggregation axis than hierarchical fusion across layers.
+This distinction reflects orthogonal design choices along independent representational axes: hierarchical aggregation across layers versus spatial aggregation across patches.
+For models with \CLS-focused pretraining (CLIP, DINOv2, supervised ViTs), ALF's hierarchical fusion via summary tokens (\CLS+\AP) proves sufficient and is more efficient (Appx.~\ref{app:finetuning}).
 Supplementary experiments with Masked Autoencoders (Appx.~\ref{app:mae-results}), whose pretraining is not \CLS-based, show that patch-centric models also benefit from hierarchical aggregation, though direct spatial attention (AAT) becomes more advantageous when information remains distributed across individual patches.
-First experiments (Fig.\ref{fig:intermediate_downstream_overview}) on combining these orthogonal fusion approaches show superior performance, suggesting that incorporating information across the different model's layers is a viable and robust approach for improving downstream adaptation.}
+However, the combination of these orthogonal fusion approaches shows superior performance (\Cref{fig:intermediate_downstream_overview}), suggesting that incorporating information across the different models' layers is a viable and robust approach for improving downstream adaptation.

-{\bf Limitations.} \rebuttal{Our attentive probe’s token selection strategy (\CLS+\AP) is optimized for models with \CLS-focused pretraining; spatial averaging may neglect localization cues critical for tasks requiring precise spatial reasoning.} Additionally, its greater expressivity introduces additional computational and memory overhead compared to using only the final output token, and can increase overfitting risk, requiring careful regularization.
-In addition, the spatial averaging used to summarize the remaining tokens may neglect fine-grained spatial details that some tasks require, in particular those necessitating precise localization, where patch-level representations may be more suitable.
+\paragraph{Limitations.} ALF's token selection strategy (\CLS+\AP) is optimized for \CLS-focused pretraining; spatial averaging may neglect localization cues critical to tasks requiring precise spatial reasoning.
+Additionally, its greater expressivity introduces computational and memory overhead compared to using only the final output token and can increase the risk of overfitting, requiring careful regularization.
+In addition, the spatial averaging used to summarize the remaining tokens may neglect fine-grained spatial details that some tasks require, particularly those that necessitate precise localization, for which patch-level representations may be more suitable.